-- Introduces the “thinking skills” necessary to participate in the hidden social curriculum.
+Introduces the “thinking skills” necessary to participate in the hidden social curriculum.

 Offers suggestions to quickly assess the student’s understanding of the hidden social curriculum.

-- Introduces materials and strategies that directly teach the hidden social curriculum.
+Introduces materials and strategies that directly teach the hidden social curriculum.

 Addresses how to introduce and teach the materials and strategies to the student.

-Based on research and experience from Division TEACCH this training highlights the importance of providing both visual and daily structure into the environment of children with Autism.
+Based on research and experience from the University of Norht Carolina/Division TEACCH this training highlights the importance of providing both visual and daily structure into the environment of children with Autism.
 Structured Teaching is simply a framework or skeleton that supports and holds up instruction, making lessons and activities meaningful to individuals with ASD.
 This training will cover the importance of the four key elements of Structured Teaching: Physical structure, Daily Structure, Independent Work Systems, and Task Organization and focuses on adapting the students’ environment to enhance the learning, participation, and independence of students on the autism spectrum.
 Once this organizational “skeleton” is in place, any instructional method can be overlaid onto that framework to help it make sense to your students.

 Check out our training designed to pack a punch of information into a short time!
 Schedule a one-hour presentation during lunch breaks or after school for staff to learn how to help their students or children.
 Too often both parents work and there is little time to attend training.
 These workshops give them important information they can use to help their child.